teacher-aj/HeschelCS/README.md

     1. Projects/homework will have TONs of extra credit opportunities.

         Lots of "choose your own adventure" style assignments where you get to decide which tasks you want to complete.

+1. The material is intrinsically *very* hard.

+    1.Probably harder than most other elective options
+    1. That's why CS/DS majors get paid so much money... there's not many people willing to work hard enough to master these concepts.
+    1. The key to success is make the most in-person instruction time.
+If I have to worry about your behavior in class you will likely worry about your grade

+        Historically:
+        1. To achieve an A, I estimate that a student will have to
+               - recieve maximum classwork points 95%+ of classes
+               - spend about 2 hours per week on content outside of class
+               - Use class time efficiently

 ## Classwork Policy (30% of Course Grade)